-We receive no statutory funding for our Inclusive Education Programmes so we really rely on donations from generous donors like you as well as sustainable income from our social enterprises.
+We receive no statutory funding for this course so we rely on donations from generous donors like you to fund our life-changing course and empower young people with disabilities.

-If you can, please consider setting up a monthly donation to help us continue to deliver this life-changing course.
+Please consider setting up a monthly donation to help us continue our transformational work.